-La Sportiva’s Nepal Evo Boots are made to be reliable and sturdy when mountaineering, designed of burly leather that is lined with a waterproof Gore-Tex material.
+La Sportiva’s Nepal Evo Boots are made to be reliable and sturdy when mountaineering, designed of burly leather that is lined with waterproof Gore-Tex material.
 Made to be durable and helpful when you’re on the move, these boots are rigid and can handle step-in crampons.Read more

 La Sportiva’s Nepal Evo Mountaineering Boots are made to be supportive and can handle larger climbers, or climbers that like to use a pack on their backs as they move.
 They also provide climbers with amble long-term durability and excellent performance, making them a versatile mountaineering boot.

-La Sportiva’s Nepal Evo Mountaineering Boots come with a removable, adjustable, variable fit tongue and an easy to use boot lacing system that will give you the precise tension you need when you are on the mountains.
+La Sportiva’s Nepal Evo Mountaineering Boots come with a removable, adjustable, variable fit tongue and an easy to use boot lacing system that will give you the precise tension you need when you are in the mountains.
 These boots are also made to be waterproof and breathable, helping you to stay dry and comfortable every time you climb.
 These boots also are designed with a 3D flex ankle, meaning you get a lot of movement out of the boots and they’ll move with you as you move.
 Still, they have a longitudinal lockout for extra support and safety as you climb.

 These boots have a 9mm thermal insole that will help to keep your feet warm in the coldest of temperatures.
 As an added warmth bonus, they also feature a Gore-Tex lining that insulates the shoes even further and keeps your feet dry.

 The Nepal EVO GTX has been praised for great traction that is provided by the Vibram sole and rand.
 It provides you with sure footing on many different terrains, including ice climbing, winter mountaineering, and mixed climbing.
 Additionally, there is a built-in impact brake system on the outsole for safe descents.